When managing a global team, it’s easy to break into silos — but it’s even easier to break out of them

 “Just as we synchronized our clocks to communicate, so we synchronized our working relationships, too,” Sally said.
 “The result was amazing.
 The 15-minute alignment meeting every day made all the difference!”

 A daily alignment call is just one strategy you can employ to break down silos within your global team.
 Here are a few more.

 Problems should be addressed before they fester.
 Encourage team members to raise concerns and issues early on.
 Make sure the opinions of quiet team members are heard and considered.

 Build trust, transparency, and respect among your team.

 This should be your primary goal as a leader.
 Your investment of time and energy to achieve this goal will pay dividends through the performance of your team.

 Make sure workers in different locations are not left out of the loop due to geography or time differences.
 Find times that work for everyone to make sure the whole team can connect.
 Balance conference call schedules so one team isn’t always the one making sacrifices.
 Alternate schedules so teams take turns calling in during off-hours.

 Use technology wisely, such as text, video conferencing, and file sharing — it can help build relationships and foster collaboration among your team members.
 Smart collaboration tools can help a global team feel closer to one another.
-Create structures within the business that reward cross-country collaboration — this can serve as incentive to avoid silos developing.
+Create structures within the business that reward cross-country collaboration — this can serve as an incentive to avoid silos developing.

 Business is no longer hampered by geography.
 Global teams are becoming the norm in today’s worldwide economy.
-By encouraging collaboration, creating an inclusive team environment and building a culture of transparency, the geographical differences of your team cannot only stop being an obstacle — they can start being a strength.
+By encouraging collaboration, creating an inclusive team environment, and building a culture of transparency, the geographical differences of your team cannot only stop being an obstacle — they can start being a strength.